 Objects populated in the IM column store do not also need to be loaded into the buffer cache.

 INMEMORY clause in DDL statements to enable the IM column store at any of the following levels:

 Column (nonvirtual or virtual)

-Table, materialized view, or partition
+Table (internal or external), materialized view, or partition

 INMEMORY attribute is specified at the tablespace level, then all new tables and materialized views in the tablespace are enabled for the IM column store by default.
 In the context of Database In-Memory, population is the automatic transformation of row-based data on disk into columnar data in the IM column store.
 You can configure all or a subset of a database object's columns for population in the IM column store.
 Similarly, for a partitioned table or materialized view, you can configure all or a subset of the partitions for population.

 For example, you might configure three tables from the

 sh schema for population into the IM column store:

 sales.
 The IM column store stores the data for each table by column rather than by row, and divides each column into separate row subsets.
 A special container called an In-Memory Compression Unit (IMCU) stores all columns for a subset of rows in a table segment.